atsushieno/aap-core/docs/DEVELOPERS.md

   - `<port>` element
     - `id` attribute: the parameter id integer from `0` to `65535`.
 It is supposed to not change as long as parameter compatibility is kept.
 It does not have to be sorted in order, and can have skipped numbers.
     - `name` attribute: the display name.
-    - `minimum`, `maximum` attributes: specifies value ranges.
+    - `minimum`, `maximum` attributes: specifies plain value ranges.
+They are also used to normalize parameter values when they are transported over MIDI 2.0 UMP payloads.
-    - `default` attribute: specifies the default value.
+    - `default` attribute: specifies the plain default value.
     - `<enumeration>` element: specifies a candidate value.
 TODO: currently not implemented.
       - `label` attribute: value label that is shown to user.
       - `value` attribute: the actual value.